 Model of the Byzantine city

 A model of the Byzantine city that is displayed in Saint-Peter-in-Gallicantu Church shows how central was the Cardo Maximus.
-It seen here from the side of Nablus (Shchem) gate on the north, straight across the entire city towards the Nea (on the far left side) and the Holy Sepulcher (on the right side).
+It seen here from the side of Nablus (Shechem) gate on the north (here on the bottom), straight across the entire city towards the Nea (on the far left side) and the Holy Sepulcher (on the far right side).

 Although the Cardo is already 2.5M under the Modern street level, it is a relatively "new" level if you go back in the history of the city.
 Under the Byzantine road are earlier layers: Hasmonean Kings from the Hellenistic and early Roman periods (1-2 C BC; seen in the photo below just under the Cardo pillars, several Meter deep), and beneath it from the first temple wall (8th C BC; several meters below that layer, not seen in this photo).
 The deep cavity between the pillars is a water cistern from recent times.